History of United Airlines: Predecessors

-United Airlines is a combination of a number of air carriers that have merged with each other starting in the 1930s, with the most recent being Continental Airlines (which had previously merged with or acquired several airlines during its history) thus reflecting changes in focus of both United and the U.S. air transport market.
+United Airlines is a combination of a number of air carriers that have merged with each other starting in the 1930s, with the most recent being in 2010 with Continental Airlines (which had previously merged with or acquired several airlines during its history) thus reflecting changes in focus of both United and the U.S. air transport market.

-United was originally formed in 1931 from a merger of four airlines:
+United Airlines was originally formed in 1931 to manage the airlines controlled by the United Aircraft and Transport Corporation: